ranebo/Sf-FoodTruck-Finder/README.md

 ```
 ## Additional Feature Ideas: ##
-  - Setup https: geolocation requires https for Chrome... works fine on localhost and Firefox
+  - Setup domain name and https: geolocation requires https for Chrome... works fine on localhost and Firefox
   - Center map Button to re-center map on current/choosen location
   - Show only nearby trucks Button (the same as displayed in closest list)
   - Links to vendor sites/menu